-Certain amounts reported in prior periods have been reclassified to conform to the current-period presentation.
+Certain amounts reported in the prior period have been reclassified to conform to the current-period presentation.
 These reclassifications had no impact on the Company's previously reported net earnings or total stockholders' equity.

-Accounting Standards Adopted in 2014
+Accounting Standards Adopted in 2015

-In the first quarter of 2014, the Company adopted new guidance related to the following Accounting Standards Update ("Update" or "ASU"):
+In the first quarter of 2015, the Company adopted new guidance related to the following Accounting Standards Updates ("Updates" or "ASUs"):